-COOPENOIX, these are more than 450 members and about 100 independent producers across an exceptional country.
-Three departments are concerned: Isère, Drôme and Savoie. the walnuts growers are real professionals who cultivate their orchards in a perfect compliance with environmental rules.
+COOPENOIX, it's more than 450 members and about 100 independent producers located across an exceptional country.
+Three french departments are concerned: Isère, Drôme and Savoie.
+The walnuts growers are real professionals who cultivates their orchards in perfect compliance with environmental rules.

-Under the drive of the cooperative, many producers also get into a reasoned culture or, for some of them, an approach of GlobalGap certification .
+Under the leardership of the cooperative, many producers engaged into rational culture or, for some of them, engaged into GlobalGap certification .

-Modernization of mechanical harvesting and drying gave to these men and women the development deserved to promote their tradition and the protected designation of origin THE D.O.P.
+Modernization of mechanical harvesting and drying process gave to these men and women the deserved growth to promote their tradition and their protected designation of origin.
+THE D.P.O.
 GRENOBLE WALNUTS fits perfectly in the tradition and culture of the Dauphiné.

-From February to March: pruning, planting and maintenance of the walnut trees.
+From February until March: pruning, planting and maintenance of the walnut trees.

-From April to August: fertilization, irrigation, treatment, mowing of orchard and fight against diseases and pests.
+From April until August: fertilization, irrigation, treatment, mowing of orchard and fight against diseases and pests.

-From late September to late October: harvest mechanized with several passages under the walnut trees.
+From late September until late October: mechanized harvest with several stages under the walnut trees.

-End of October: end of the pickup with shaking of the trees to harvest the last walnuts.
+End of October: end of the walnuts collection with shaking of the trees to pick up the last walnuts.

-Walnuts are bringing back to the farm to be washed, dried, sorted and are finally delivered to the Cooperative from October to December.
+Walnuts are brought back to the farm to be washed, dried and sorted and are finally delivered to the Cooperative from October until December.

-In the memory of producers, a few dates left its mark to the spirits!
+In the memory of producers, some dates marked growers spirits!

-- 1928 is marked by terrible frots and this is the storm that in 1929 destroyed 50% of orchards.
+- 1928 is marked by terrible frost and the the storm of 1929 destroyed 50% of the orchards.

-- In 1946, the drought have devasting effects and it's spring freeze that destroyed the crop in 1949.
+- In 1946, the drought has devasting effects and it's spring freeze that destroyed the crop in 1949.

-- The winter of 1954 and 1956 are also marked by such frosts that the a lot of walnut trees no produce any more for several years.
+- The winter of 1954 and 1956 are also marked by such frosts that a lot of walnut trees didn't produce any more walnuts for several years.

-- It is drought, which is at the origin of the bad harvest of 1976.
+- It is drought, which is the origin of the bad harvest of 1976.

-- On the 7 and 8 November 1982, a violent storm strikes the orchards, laying down 50,000 walnut trees in the South Grésivaudan Valley.
+- In 1982, on November the 7th and the 8th, a violent storm strikes the orchards, laying down 50,000 walnut trees in the South Grésivaudan Valley.

-- The fate desperately attempted to us, in 1985 with a freeze wave that destroyed 80,000 trees on the following three years in the area of production.
+- Bad luck continues in 1985 with a freeze wave that destroyed 80,000 trees for the following three years in the area of production.

-- In 2003 it was again drought which weakens the harvest.
+- In 2003 it's again drought which weakens the harvest.

 - Finally in 2008, hail and storm destroyed 12,000 trees.

-- These recurring disasters have brought the walnut growers to improve the implant of orchards and implement weather alerts.
+- These recurring disasters have forced the growers to improve the implant of orchards and be more consistant on weather alerts.